 If I could weed out things in my life, what would I like to do with new found time and energy?

 So what did you learn about yourself?
 Your “home” self versus your “work” self?
 Is it time to start plucking the weeds or should you grab the pruning shears?
 What is holding you back?
 The weeds are only getting thicker and sucking away the nutrients you need to live a happy and healthy life.
 Remember, you are the master gardener of your life.
-Whatever your weeds are in your life, you only have to open your eyes to see them, squat down and start pulling.
+Whatever weeds have crept into your life, you only have to open your eyes to see them, squat down and start pulling.
 Even if it is a field of weeds, you start by pulling the first one.
 With each weed pulled, you will gain satisfaction and eventually, reclaim your garden.

 Once your weeds are under control, you can look forward to spending more time at your happy place doing things you really want to do.
 For me, it is sitting on my front porch with feet up, favorite beverage on hand and hours ahead with no set schedule.
 I hear the birds singing, the lawn mowers humming, the softball girls in the park cheering, have books to read, a journal to fill and a blog to publish.
 Here’s wishing your garden gets free of weeds soon.